oraxen/oraxen_geyser/README.md

 ## What's Left to be Added/Fixed
 - Near-perfect movement (to the point where anticheat on large servers is unlikely to ban you)
 - Resource pack conversion/CustomModelData
 - Some Entity Flags
 - Structure block UI

 ## TODO
 - Add support for 3d models (Kind of done)
 - Add support for java resource pack to bedrock on the fly (DONE)
-- Add custom block thingies
+- Add custom block thingies(Done-ish)
 - fix bugs

 ## What can't be fixed
 There are a few things Geyser is unable to support due to various differences between Minecraft Bedrock and Java.
 For a list of these limitations, see the [Current Limitations](https://github.com/GeyserMC/Geyser/wiki/Current-Limitations) page.